 Revali squinted at him, unsure how to take his claims.
 Reluctantly, he started speaking,"The Calamity is always reborn.
 The Sheikah built the divine beasts along with machines called guardians to fight against it.
 You can tell when it's coming back because prophets have foretold it since the beginning.
 The Calamity rose 10,000 years ago and the divine beasts with the hero and the princess sealed it away.
 Right now, Princess Zelda and the Hero Link are traveling to fight the beast and seal it away once more."

 "Princess Zelda?
 There's a princess named Zelda?"

 "Watch your tongue and treat the princess with respect!
 The princess has the power to seal the Calamity.
-But the hero and the champions, me and three others, need to weaken it so she can seal it away."
+But the hero and the four champions need to weaken it so she can seal it away."

 "That's too weird.
 Princess Zelda.
 And the hero's name is my name.
 How wild."
 A chime sounded from his blade as Fi flipped out and landed beside Link.

 "Master, I have some information I wish to provide you with," Revali jerked back at Fi's sudden arrival.

 "You shouldn't do that Fi.
 You tend to freak people out when you appear out of nowhere."

 "Noted.
 There is a 73% chance you are in the future."
 Link tilted his head.